sunhwan/REST2-examples/NAMD/aaqaa3/README.md

     open write card unit 10 name aaqaa3.pdb write coor pdb  unit 10 official

-Execute this input file using CHARMM and you will have aaqaa3.pdb file.
+Execute this input file using CHARMM and you will have `aaqaa3.pdb` output file.

 ## 2. Build simulation system

 This is straightforward after you have the extended conformation.
-We will just use CHARMM-GUI Quick MD Setup to build system.
+We will just use [CHARMM-GUI Solution Builder](http://www.charmm-gui.org/input/solution) to build a solvated system.
+Download the whole input files using `download .tgz` file link.

-## 3.
+## 3. REST2 Simulation Setup

+Now the fun part.
+We are ready to setup REST2 simulation. `toppar` directory is copied from the CHARMM-GUI input folders downloaded in the previous step.